sans-blue-team/DNS-Exfiltrate/README.md

 You may prepend a 'hostname' (maximum length of a DNS label is 63 bytes), assuming it uses characters safe in a DNS query (such as base32-encoded data, see below).
 This allows exfiltration (including blind exfiltration) of data via DNS.

-Here is the base32-encoded output from `whoami` exfiltrated via Burp Collaborator:
+Exfiltrate the base32-encoded output from `whoami` via Burp Collaborator:

 Command: